EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The last time a world leader mocked the Pope, it was Stalin — and the Globe and Mail remembers.
+The last time a leader mocked the pope, it was Stalin — and the Globe and Mail remembers.

-The Globe and Mail publishes two in-depth analyses that form the most complete dossier in the panel.
-The first recalls that American presidents — Nixon the Quaker, Biden the Catholic, Reagan and Bush the Protestants — have all treated the Pope with absolute public respect.
-'Until now,' the paper writes.
-Trump accused Leo XIV of being 'WEAK on Crime,' of 'catering to the radical left,' and of having been elected pope thanks to him.
+The Globe and Mail publishes two in-depth analyses that form the most comprehensive dossier in the panel.
+The first recalls that American presidents — Nixon the Quaker, Biden the Catholic, Reagan and Bush the Protestants — have all treated the pope with absolute public respect.
+"Until now," writes the newspaper.
+Trump has accused Leo XIV of being "WEAK on crime," of "serving the radical left," and of being elected pope because of him.

-The second analysis cuts deeper.
-It opens with Francis Rooney, former US ambassador to the Vatican under George W. Bush, recalling that 'the last time a world leader openly sparred with the leader of the Catholic Church, it was Joseph Stalin asking how many military divisions the Pope had.'
-Rooney says Trump has 'crossed some serious red lines' — nearly two-thirds of Americans call themselves Christian, and many, even non-Catholics, hold the Pope in high regard.
-The piece also documents the AI image of Trump as a Christ-like figure: ancient robes, light emanating from his hands, a bedridden man touched on the forehead.
-Trump deleted the image Monday and claimed he saw himself as a doctor.
-Rooney and evangelical conservatives called the image blasphemous.
+The second analysis is even sharper.
+It opens with Francis Rooney, former U.S. Ambassador to the Vatican under Bush, who recalls that "the last time a world leader openly picked a fight with the pope was when Joseph Stalin asked how many divisions the pope had."
+Rooney claims that Trump "has crossed serious red lines" — nearly two-thirds of Americans identify as Christian, and many, even non-Catholics, respect the pope.
+The article also documents the AI image of Trump as a Christ figure: ancient robe, light emanating from his hands, a bedridden man touched on the forehead.
+Trump deleted the image on Monday and claims he saw himself as a doctor.
+Rooney and evangelical conservatives call the image blasphemous.

-The Globe and Mail places this feud in the context of the Iran war — Leo XIV denounced the strikes as 'inhumane.'
-But the paper notes that the real danger for Trump is electoral: Catholics make up one-fifth of the American electorate and are a swing bloc in Pennsylvania and Nevada.
+The Globe and Mail places this dispute in the context of the Iran war — Leo XIV condemned the strikes as "inhumane."
+But the newspaper notes that the real danger for Trump is electoral: Catholics represent one-fifth of the American electorate and are a swing bloc in Pennsylvania and Nevada.

-Historical framing dramatizes the rupture but doesn't contextualize it within Trump's broader strategy
+The historical framing dramatizes the rupture but does not contextualize it within Trump's broader strategy

-The voices of Trump supporters who approve of the papal attack are absent
+The voice of Trump supporters who approve the attack on the pope is absent

-Electoral analysis dominates — the theological dimension is secondary
+Electoral analysis dominates — the theological dimension of the confrontation is secondary